Vietnam.vn - Nền tảng quảng bá Việt Nam

 At convenience stores, lunch box sales also recorded a significant increase.
 CU, a popular convenience store brand in Korea, announced the results of its analysis of convenience food consumption trends during the lunch hour (11am - 1pm), in which lunch boxes led in sales.

-Convenience store chain GS25 collaborated with actress Kim Hye-ja to relaunch the Kim Hye-ja Lunch Box project in early 2023.
-This item is very popular with consumers in Korea, with sales reaching 3 million boxes in just 2 months after its relaunch in mid-February 2023 and in the past 3 weeks, it has sold an additional 1 million boxes.
+Convenience store chain GS25 has partnered with actress Kim Hye-ja to relaunch the Kim Hye-ja Lunch Box project in early 2023.
+This item is very popular with consumers in Korea, with sales reaching 3 million boxes in just 2 months after its relaunch in mid-February 2023 and in the past 3 weeks, an additional 1 million boxes have been sold.

 Source